Consciousness & Metacognition Lab

 we have also done some work on understanding the functions of consciousness. like many others we have shown that unconscious processing can be surprisingly powerful. but we are also somewhat skeptical about what these results really mean. a new approach may be needed to address this in the future.

-conceptually, although some people thought we treat metacognition and consciousness as the same thing, that is not the case - as we have tried several times to explain in print. we are still trying to figure out the exact connection between the two. in the empirical review mentioned above, we discussed this link in the context of a Kantian philosophical theory known as the higher-order view of consciousnesss. if you are interested in our latest thoughts on this link between consciousness and metacognition, you can email firstname.lastname@example.org for a draft of a philosophy paper he's working on.
+conceptually, although some people thought we treat metacognition and consciousness as the same thing, that is not the case - as we have tried several times to explain in print. we are still trying to figure out the exact connection between the two. in the empirical review mentioned above, we discussed this link in the context of a Kantian philosophical theory known as the higher-order view of consciousnesss. our theory, called perceptual reality monitoring theory, is outlined here.

-although we are definitely into theories and philosophy, we are not such big fans of speculative, abstract theories on consciousness that aren't rigorously tested with experiments. we have expressed some of these views here.
+although we are definitely into theories and philosophy, we are not such big fans of speculative, abstract theories on consciousness that aren't rigorously tested with experiments. we have expressed some of these views here, here, as well as here.

-for the field to gain better recognition within academia (rather than in popular media, which we are doing perhaps 'too' well already....), we reckon one useful way forward may be to develop clinical applications. while we think studies of patients in coma are interesting & important, we have not yet done that sort of work because we feel it is difficult to experimentally control things well there. instead, we have been using a relatively novel form of fMRI neurofeedback, to manipulate specific decoded neural representations (such as subjective confidence). with this technique, known as decoded neurofeedback (DecNef), we have been trying to develop a novel treatment method for phobia (see this for an update of how far we've gotten since last year).
+for the field to gain better recognition within academia (rather than in popular media, which we are doing perhaps 'too' well already....), we reckon one useful way forward may be to develop clinical applications. while we think studies of patients in coma are interesting & important, we have not yet done that sort of work because we feel it is difficult to experimentally control things well there. instead, we have been using a relatively novel form of fMRI neurofeedback, to manipulate specific decoded neural representations (such as subjective confidence). with this technique, known as decoded neurofeedback (DecNef), we have been trying to develop a novel treatment method for phobia. currently we are trying to replicate this in patients, in a clinical trial

 Hakwan Lau is the oldest fixture in the lab. he was born and raised in Hong Kong, went to England for grad school, and was an associate professor at Columbia University in New York before he moved to UCLA where he's now tenured. during 2017-2020 he is based primarily at the University of Hong Kong. he blogs here about his book project and other stuff. this is his CV.

-Vincent Taschereau-Dumouchel is the 'clinical guy' in the lab; he's the only 'doctor' in the lab who actually knows how to treat patients. he uses decoded fMRI neuro-reinforcement to make people less afraid of stuff - all happening without the subjects' awareness of the purpose of the procedure (so that all is double-blind placebo-controlled too).
+Vincent Taschereau-Dumouchel is the 'clinical guy' in the lab. with his clinical psychology background, he uses decoded fMRI neuro-reinforcement to make people less afraid of stuff - all happening without the subjects' awareness of the purpose of the procedure (so that all is double-blind placebo-controlled too). currently he's doing some projects with collaborators at McGill

 (one of the persons above is a friendly intruder who has never exactly worked with us... i let you figure out who that may be :-)

-Seong Hah Cho is a first year PhD student who has a Master's degree in neurobiology from UCLA. he analysis multiunit neuronal recording data.
+Seong Hah Cho is a 3rd year PhD student who has a Master's degree in neurobiology from UCLA. he analysis multiunit neuronal recording data.

-Cathie So is a first year PhD student with a background in physics and quantum computing. she is building AI algorithms, and fMRI analytic methods.
+Cathie So is a 3rd year PhD student with a background in physics and quantum computing. she is building AI algorithms, and fMRI analytic methods.

 and there are those who aren't in the lab as such but work quite closely with us: